 The man who gave Moses his first tutorial in leadership was his father-in-law Jethro, who warned him of the risk of the very burn-out he is now experiencing.

 “What you are doing is not good.
-You and these people who come to you will only wear yourselves out.
-The work is too heavy for you; you cannot handle it alone”Ex.
+You will be worn away, and this people along with you. and these people who come to you will only wear yourselves out.
+It is too heavy a burden for you.
+You cannot carry it alone”Ex.
 18:17-18

 He then told him to delegate and share his burden with a team of leaders, much as God is about to do in our parsha.